Kaleidoscope: Publications

-In 1999 a short-lived magazine dedicated to kaleidoscopes—Kaleidoscope Review—was published, covering artists, collectors, dealers, events, and including how-to articles.
+In 1999, a short-lived magazine dedicated to kaleidoscopes—Kaleidoscope Review—was published, covering artists, collectors, dealers, events, and including how-to articles.
 This magazine was created and edited by Brett Bensley, at that time a well-known kaleidoscope artist and resource on kaleidoscope information.
-Changed name to The New Kaleidoscope Review, and then switched to a video presentation on YouTube, "The Kaleidoscope Maker."
+Changed name to The New Kaleidoscope Review, and then switched to a video presentation on YouTube, "The Kaleidoscope Maker".

-Applications
+Cultural impact

-Most kaleidoscopes are mass-produced from inexpensive materials, and intended as children's toys.
-At the other extreme are handmade pieces that display fine craftsmanship.
-Craft galleries often carry a few kaleidoscopes, while other enterprises specialize in them, carrying dozens of different types from different artists and craftspeople.
-Most handmade kaleidoscopes are now made in India, Bangladesh, Japan, the US, Russia and Italy, following a long tradition of glass craftsmanship in those countries.
+In her album The Rise and Fall of a Midwest Princess, released September of 2023, Chappell Roan released the song Kaleidoscope, which compares love to the unpredictable nature of the kaleidoscope.
+This song mentions kaleidoscopes four times.